 University Relations and Marketing's Website Best Practices:

 - If you come across an issue, bug, or other anomaly, please record it, try to document every detail, how it was produced?
 What did you have running in the background?
 For example, if you were scanning with an anti-virus at the time.
 We are producing an inventory of knowledge and treating it as a true asset.
 What is being done to fix, or simply to acknowledge the issue to reduce the in fluctuation of incoming calls.
 If you see something please let us know as soon as possible.
-Please contact Web Content Coordinator at 417.626.7823 and 417.659.4339 or URM Department at 417.625.9399.
+Please contact the Digital Web Content Coordinator at 417.625-9506, the Digital Web Technology Coordinator 417.625-9625 or URM Department at 417.625.9399.

 - All hierarchy pages should be examined and delete unnecessary or duplicate pages.
 View your page layout and schematic, if you add a folder within your designated folder it will need its own menu page.

 - What message are we trying to convey?
 What will our users be looking for?
 How do you make your site look appealing and fresh?
 Commonality between goals of EVERY department and school.

 - Current students and faculty will utilize this site as well, but we want to utilize this as an information site for potential students and parents, we would like to see more faculty and current student content to be accessable through the intranet, LioNet, and student websites.
 This will ensure the site maintains its focus and maintain the vision of the site.

 - Re-review schematic of website, is it logical?
 Does it appeal to convenience and relative ease of finding targets without frustrating the user?
 Continually re-evaluate!